Gleejr/Azure-network-protocols/README.md

 <h2>Actions and Observations</h2>
 <p>
-1. Login to your Microsoft Azure Portal and type in resource groups in the search bar.
+1. Log in to your Microsoft Azure Portal and enter "resource groups" in the search bar.
 </p>
 <p>

   ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/4c250aab-d539-4c24-b585-71a745a4e604)
 </p>
 <p>2.
-Click resource group and then click the plus sign to create a resource group.
+Click "Resource groups," then click the plus sign to create a resource group.
 </p>
 <br />
 <p>